 The scholarship was created in loving memory of Dillard Spriggs and his passion for writing, inquiry, and world affairs.
 While Dillard lived most of his adult life in New York City, he had a great love for College Station, which formed him.
 He graduated from A&M Consolidated HS in 1942.
 In 1940, as a junior, he and his friend Henry Gilchrist founded, edited, and published a newspaper for Consolidated, “The Round-Up.”
 As editors, they reported the news and crafted editorials which urged fellow students, school administrators, and the community at large to create a better College Station.
 Dillard’s college education was interrupted by WWII.
 His eyewitness experiences in Germany in the 69th Infantry Division led to his 1949 master’s thesis on the United Nations Convention on Genocide and his continued fascination with world affairs.
 Eventually this interest, his writing, reporting, and analytical abilities led him to become a pre-eminent analyst of the oil industry on Wall Street in the 1960s, 70s and 80s.
 In memory of Dillard, each year, his family and friends would like to award a scholarship to a college-bound Consolidated graduate.
 Student Eligibility: AMCHS senior who demonstrates interest and talent in writing, possesses an independent mind and the ability to look at the world from a diverse perspective, and has demonstrated interest in bettering the world, such as being active within the school or community.
-Must fill out supplemental application.
+Must answer additional essay question.

 Texas Democratic Women of the Brazos Valley Scholarship